openharmony/docs/en/application-dev/reference/apis-camera-kit/_preview_output___callbacks.md

 ## Overview

-The **PreviewOutput_Callbacks** struct defines the callbacks used for preview output.
+The PreviewOutput_Callbacks struct describes the callbacks related to preview output.

 For details, see [OH_PreviewOutput_RegisterCallback](_o_h___camera.md#oh_previewoutput_registercallback).